 2.)
 The persecution you are subjected to is connected to one of the following things:

-Persecution is an act of oppressing, harassing, punishing, injuring or subjecting someone to any type of physical or mental harm.
-Although the US Immigration Law does not explicitly state the kind of persecution a person must be subjected to qualify for asylum or refugee status, the law developed through court cases provides an overview of the acts that are used in such instances.
+Persecution is an act of oppressing, harassing, punishing, injuring or subjecting someone to any physical or mental harm.
+Although the US Immigration Law does not explicitly state the kind of persecution a person must be subjected to qualify for asylum or refugee status, the law developed through court cases provides an overview of the acts used in such instances.
 These include:

 Typically, some of the widely documented instances where people are granted refugee or asylum statuses involve a foreign government:

-However, it is not necessary that the persecution may only be committed by a foreign government.
-Acts committed by other groups are also classified as persecution if a foreign government does not exercise control or is unable to stop them.
+However, it is not necessary that a foreign government may only commit the persecution.
+Acts committed by other groups are also classified as persecution if a foreign government does not exercise control or cannot stop them.
 However, the persecution committed by such a group should be connected to political opinion, membership in a social group, race, religion, or nationality.
 If you feel you meet the eligibility criteria and are in the United States, you should apply for asylum.

 There are two ways for a person to apply for asylum: